prafra/jupyter-book-TAILOR-D3.2/_sources/index/Dimensions of Explanations.md

 # Dimensions of Explanations

+Dimensions of Explanations are useful to analyze the interpretability of AI systems and to classify the explanation method.

-You can find the definition of Dimensions of Explanations [here](../T3.1/XAI_dimensions.md)
+You can find futher information about Dimensions of Explanations [here](../T3.1/XAI_dimensions.md)